junyi2022/Lake-Erie-Wind-and-Wave-Analysis/README.md

-# MUSA 550 Final Project
+# Lake Erie Wind and Wave Data Analysis and Visulization
+## Analysis of the Relationship between Wave Height and Wind Strength

 __Individual Project__
 Junyi Yang
-__Lake Erie Wind and Wave Data Analysis and Visulization__
-Analysis of the Relationship between Wave Height and Wind Strength
+December 2023

 ### Satisfied requirements
 1. Data is collected through a means more sophisticated than downloading (e.g. scraping, API).